DELIVER ME: True Confessions of Motherhood

 — Julie F.

 Deliver Me is a truly enjoyable read.
 Each short story and poem poignantly tells of the “real stuff” of parenting.
-This book strikes a chord with mothers of every age and circumstance and gives comfort to the reader that she’s not alone on the journey of parenthood.
-This book is brave, deep and profound.
-I laughed and cried, sometimes during the same short story or poem.
-Thanks to the talented and courageous authors and editor for such an excellent book.
+This book strikes a chord with mothers of every age and circumstance… I laughed and cried, sometimes during the same short story or poem.

 — Meredith S.